hcardamone/sap-automation-poc/readme.md

     ```
     (env) $ pip uninstall robotframework-autoitlibrary
     ```
-1. Follow the [steps](#AutoIT-Library-installation) to install autoitlibrary from the source zip again.
+1. Follow the [steps](#AutoIT-Library-installation) to install autoitlibrary from the source zip.
+[AutoItLibrary installs the own files](https://github.com/hcardamone/commun-imagecontents/blob/main/files.JPG)and, if not already present,[the 3rd party AutoIt](https://github.com/nokia/robotframework-autoitlibrary/tree/master/3rdPartyTools/) and PIL tools, To install, [Unzip] the autoitlibrary library, open a command window in the directory and type: python setup.py install again.
 1. Try to run robot again, if still doesn't work, [reinstall](#Install-Python-packages:-run-this-command-after-cloning-the-repo:) the package back using pip and try again.

 # Useful Links